-Now, experts around the globe are keeping a close eye on the delta variant (aka B1617).
+Enter: the delta variant (aka B1617).
 First detected in October in India, this variant contributed to the devastating surge of infections there earlier this year.
 The World Health Organization has called it “the most transmissible of the variants identified so far.”
-And it’s been found in at least 92 countries.
-The CDC has labeled it a “variant of concern” and estimates that it’s now the dominant strain in the US, making up nearly 52% of COVID-19 cases.
+And it’s been found in at least 132 countries.
+The CDC has labeled it a “variant of concern” and as of early July it’s been the dominant strain in the US.

 Alpha.
 Aka B117.
 It was first detected in September in the UK.
-It’s spread to 173 countries (according to the World Health Organization), and was previously the dominant strain in the US in the spring.
-It’s believed to be about 50% more contagious.
-Scientists initially thought it could be more deadly, but a study shows that it’s not likely to cause more serious illness or death.
+It’s spread to at least 182 countries, and was previously the dominant strain in the US in the spring.
+The CDC says it’s believed to be about 50% more contagious and could potentially cause more severe illness.
 Experts say that the vaccines currently available seem to offer good protection against the alpha variant.

 Beta.
 Aka B1351.
-It first emerged in October in South Africa, and the WHO says it’s spread to at least 122 countries.
-It’s been found to be more transmissible, and there are concerns that vaccines may not be as effective when it comes to this variant.
-In April, researchers in Israel found that it could break through the Pfizer vaccine – which is 95% effective.
-And there’s some evidence that it may be able to reinfect people who’ve already had COVID-19.
+It first emerged in October in South Africa, and has spread to at least 131 countries.
+It’s been found to be about 50% more transmissible, and there are concerns that vaccines may not be as effective when it comes to this variant.
+Researchers have found that the variant includes mutations that may make it easier for it to evade antibodies.

 Gamma.
 Aka P1.
 This variant was detected in January after four travelers went from Brazil to Japan.
-The WHO says it’s been found in more than 74 countries.
-It helped fuel a surge of cases in Brazil, and quickly spread to other areas of South America.
+The WHO says it’s been found in at least 81 countries.
+It helped fuel a surge of cases in Brazil in late 2020, and quickly spread to other areas of South America.
 Similar to the beta variant, gamma has mutations that the Mayo Clinic says may help it evade antibodies generated by a COVID-19 infection or vaccine.

-The US is in a critical period of combating the coronavirus.
-The gov is dealing with declining vaccination rates and dangerous variants.
-And as scientists continue to detect new variants and learn more about existing ones, it’s still as important as ever to keep practicing the basics if you’re not vaccinated.
+The US is in a critical period of combating the coronavirus as it deals with a spike in cases and dangerous variants.
+As scientists continue to detect new variants and learn more about existing ones, it’s still as important as ever to keep practicing the basics if you’re not vaccinated.
 And for those that are, it’s important to keep up with the latest guidelines here.

-Last updated on July 8 – Updated to include the latest information on variants, including the highly contagious delta variant.
+Last updated on August 10 – Updated to include latest information on variants, including the highly contagious delta variant.

 Skimm'd by Maria Martinolich and Kamini Ramdeen